 The Appalachian Police Department operates a campus escort service, Mountaineer Safe Walk, to provide a safety escort service for students during the evening hours who may feel uncomfortable walking alone after dark.
 Students who need a safety escort to or from any campus owned building or parking lot can call 828-262-7433 seven days per week, excluding university holidays and both summer sessions.
-Please visit Mounaineer Safe Walk for more information.
+Please visit https://police.appstate.edu/safe-walk for more information.

-Courtesy Medical Transports
+Non-Emergency, Courtesy Medical Transports

-The Appalachian Police Department will provide non-emergency, on-campus transportation for injured students to the Health Services Infirmary (Miles Annas Building) if they do not have their own transportation.
+The Appalachian Police Department will provide non-emergency, courtesy on-campus transportation for injured students to the Health Services Infirmary (Miles Annas Building) if they do not have their own transportation.
 APD will also provide transportation for employee Workers' Compensation injuries to and from Boone Urgent Care.
-If Boone Urgent Care is closed, APD will transport to the Watauga

-County Medical Center Emergency Room and back tocampus.
+If Boone Urgent Care is closed, APD will transport to the Watauga County Medical Center Emergency Room and back tocampus.
 APD does not provide transportation for scheduled doctor appointments.